Direct Preference Optimization for Primitive-Enabled Hierarchical RL: A Bilevel Approach: Introduction

-\textbf{A bi-level view clarifies the true sources of instability.} While our bi-level formulation rigorously models dependencies between hierarchical levels, fundamental challenges still remain: the higher-level policy’s reward depends on the evolving lower-level policy, resulting in an unstable and non-stationary learning signal.
-To address this, we introduce \texttt{\texttt{DIPPER}}, a novel \texttt{HRL} method that replaces the non-stationary reward with a preference-based reward, learned via direct preference optimization (DPO) from human feedback over subgoal sequences.
-By optimizing the higher-level policy with \texttt{DPO}, we decouple higher-level learning from the non-stationary lower-level reward signal, thus mitigating non-stationarity due to reward at the higher level and stabilizing hierarchical training.
-Further, our bi-level formulation enables us to address the infeasible subgoal generation problem at the higher level, by incorporating a primitive regularization mechanism (a direct consequence of our bi-level formulation) that grounds the subgoal proposals in the lower level’s value function, ensuring that the higher-level policy generates only feasible subgoals.
+\textbf{A bi-level view clarifies the true sources of instability.} While our bi-level formulation models dependencies between hierarchical levels, fundamental challenges still remain: the higher-level policy's reward depends on the evolving lower-level policy, resulting in an unstable and non-stationary learning signal.
+To address these limitations, we introduce \texttt{DIPPER}, a \texttt{HRL} method that leverages direct preference optimization (DPO)~\citep{rafailov2024direct} to train the higher-level policy on preference datasets where trajectory pairs are ranked by stationary preference labels that, unlike environment rewards, do not depend on changing lower-level policy behavior.
+By optimizing the higher-level policy with DPO on this stationary dataset, we decouple higher-level learning from the non-stationary lower-level policy behavior, thus mitigating non-stationarity due to higher-level rewards and stabilizing hierarchical training.
+Further, our bi-level formulation enables us to address the infeasible subgoal generation problem at the higher level, by incorporating lower-level value function regularization; this is a direct consequence of our bi-level formulation and grounds subgoal proposals in the lower level's value function, ensuring that the higher-level policy generates feasible subgoals.
+Our main contributions are as follows: \begin{enumerate}[leftmargin=*] \item \textbf{Bi-level optimization framework for \texttt{HRL}:} We provide a mathematical formulation of \texttt{HRL} as a bi-level optimization problem, capturing the interdependencies between hierarchical policies and enabling principled algorithmic development (Section~\ref{sec:method}). \item \textbf{Mitigation of non-stationarity and infeasible subgoal generation:} By adopting a bi-level approach, \texttt{DIPPER} leverages \texttt{DPO} to reduce the effects of non-stationarity and infeasible subgoal generation, as demonstrated through ablation studies, analysis and novel metrics (Section~\ref{sec:experiments} Figure~\ref{fig:non_st_q_ablation}). \item \textbf{Improved performance in complex robotics tasks:} Extensive experiments across diverse navigation and manipulation environments show that \texttt{DIPPER} achieves upto 40\% improvement over state-of-the-art baselines in complex pick and place, push and franka kitchen tasks where other methods fail to make any meaningful progress (Section~\ref{sec:experiments}). \end{enumerate}